elifesciences/enhanced-preprints-server/README.md

 - SQLite
 - CouchDB

-Both databases can be brought up locally using docker-compose v2 and above.
-NOTE: docker-compose v1 is not supported.
+Both databases can be brought up locally using docker-compose.

 ## Running with SQLite